zeqing-li/ps_2_ex2_smoking_is_bad/README.md

 # Setup

-To install the required packages, run the following command in the terminal:
+To install the required packages, run the following command in the terminal (!You have to first create the environment.yml!):

 ```bash
 conda env create -f environment.yml